 Tribute to the Patriots Helping Kids During Covid Times

 Our family-operated company deeply appreciates all the patriots across the nation who are sacrificing for the common good to save the lives of countless Americans and safeguard our families.
-My son, Paul Eakin, created this national anthem violin tribute for these everyday heroes.
+Eighth-grader Paul Eakin created this national anthem violin tribute for these everyday heroes.
 Please share it with a hero in your community.

 – Frank Eakin, Founder/President of Home Energy Club